 So how do you stop job seekers from gaming the system?

 You Can’t Game Culture!

-Just like people, companies have a personality, and this is referred to as workplace culture, or office culture.
+Just like people, companies have a personality, and this is referred to as workplace culture or office culture.
 Why is this important when it comes to hiring someone?
-When a new hire’s values, beliefs, and attitudes closely match that of the businesses, they not only stick around with the company for longer (meaning you spend less resources on hiring), but they are also happier (and happier employees are more productive)!
+When new hires’ values, beliefs, and attitudes closely match that of the businesses, they not only stick around with the company for longer (meaning you spend fewer resources on hiring), but they are also happier (and happier employees are more productive)!